Houdini 22.0 Nodes Geometry nodes

 • The Alignment Weight parameter lets you influence the trade-off between smoother edge flow versus capturing the curvature of the surface in the flow.
 Increasing the weight increases the number of singularities.

-• Some of the options that influence the topology of the output, such as symmetry or a guide attribute, constrain the node’s search for a parameterization.
-As you add more constraints or decrease their weight, they may have less of an impact on the resulting quad mesh, since they make it harder to find a solution that satisfies all the constraints.
+• Some options that influence the topology of the output, such as symmetry or a guide attribute, constrain the node’s search for a parameterization.
+As you add more constraints or decrease their weight, there may be less impact on the resulting quad mesh since it’s harder to find a solution that matches all the constraints.

 • Once the node has created the parameterization internally, changing the resolution of the output is quite fast.